Occupation of Saint-Nizier church by Lyon prostitutes: Occupation

-On 2 June 1975 more than 100 prostitutes occupied the Saint-Nizier church in rue de Brest and went on strike.
-They demanded the end of fines, police harassment and the release from jail of ten women who had been imprisoned a few days earlier for soliciting.
-The striking workers sang political chants and demanded decent working conditions and an end to stigma.
+On June 2, 1975, more than 100 sex workers occupied the Saint-Nizier Church in Rue de Brest and went on strike.
+They demanded the termination of fines, police harassment, and the release of ten women who had been imprisoned a few days earlier for soliciting.
+The protesting workers sang political chants and demanded proper working conditions and an end to the degradation they endured.